-Housing properties are properties held for Housing properties are properties held for the provision of social housing or otherwise provide social benefit.
+Housing properties are properties held for the provision of social housing or otherwise provide social benefit.
 Properties are available for rent and are stated at cost, less accumulated depreciation less impairment.

 Housing properties under construction are stated at cost and are not depreciated.
 These are reclassified as housing properties on practical completion of construction.